SpotlightData/preprocessing/README.md

 Should the functions be performed in a different order (i.e. keyword_tokenize - remove_urls - remove_non_bound_punct) :

 > out: "important string http example.com"

+# Organisation

+This package is comprised of a single module with no intended subpackages currently.
+The 'preprocessing' package is dependent on NLTK for tokenizers and stopwords.
+However, ignoring this, the package only has built-in dependencies from Python 3.

+#Contributing

+If you feel like contributing:

+* [Check for open issues](https://github.com/mwtmurphy/pre-processing/issues) or open a new issue.
+* Fork the preprocessing repository to start making your changes
+* Write a test which shows the bug was fixed or that the feature works as expected
+* Send a pull request and remember to add yourself to CONTRIBUTORS.txt

+# License

+This project is licensed under the MIT license (see LICENSE file)